Python Scripts

 ../../_images/python-windows.png

-On Linux you will also need to install the appropriate package.
-However, currently Linux builds are done on Ubuntu 20.04 against Python 3.8, and you’d need to install the same version somehow.
+On Linux you will need to install the appropriate package.
+However, currently Linux AppImage builds are done on Ubuntu 20.04 against Python 3.8, and you’d need to install the same version somehow (on Fedora you can just install the python3.8 package).

-The Python plugin is currently not available for macOS releases.
+The Python plugin is not available for macOS releases, nor in the Ubuntu snap.

 Example Export Plugin